Shin Megami Tensei IV: Apocalypse: Setting and characters

 Shin Megami Tensei IV: Apocalypse takes place in 2038 in Japan, within the same setting as Shin Megami Tensei IV.
-Twenty-five years prior, a devastating war was waged between the angels and the armies of Lucifer.
+Twenty-five years prior, a devastating war was waged between the league of angels and the demonic armies of Lucifer.
 To protect Tokyo from damage, a great rock dome was created.
 While it protected Tokyo, resources became progressively scarcer over the following years, while angels and demons ruled over humans.

-The story incorporates folklore from ancient religions, including deities such as Krishna, Odin, and YHVH.
-The game's silent protagonist is the demon hunter cadet Nanashi.
+The story incorporates folklore from ancient religions, including deities such as Krishna, Maitreya, Odin, and YHVH.
+The game's silent protagonist is the teenage demon hunter cadet named Nanashi.
 He is killed while on a demon hunt and he is contacted in the afterlife by the demon Dagda, who offers to restore the protagonist to life in exchange for becoming his "godslayer".
 When returned to life, he is manipulated by Dagda and Odin into freeing Krishna from a prison made by YHVH, who forms an alliance of various polytheistic deities called the Divine Powers, for the claimed purpose of saving humanity and opposing Merkabah and Lucifer.
 The storyline takes follows from the beginning of the previous game's neutral route: protagonist Flynn and his companion Isabeau have chosen to ally with the people of Tokyo, while Flynn's former companions Jonathan and Walter have respectively become the hosts for Merkabah, leader of God's angelic forces, and Lucifer, ruler of the demon hordes.
-There are multiple endings, with both of the primary endings are neutral; the game's law and chaos endings serve as abridged conclusions to the story.
+There are multiple endings, with both of the primary endings being neutral; the game's law and chaos endings serve as abridged conclusions to the story.